 I’ve done exhibits at trade shows since then in Atlanta and New York and it just grew and grew and I created other stationery products that went along with the greeting cards (note pads etc).

-Since I already had relationships with other companies… I went onto license my art with different companies from 2007 to Dec 2012.
+Since I already had relationships with other companies… I went on to license my art with different companies from 2007 to Dec 2012.
 By that time I was working with 12 different manufacturers.

 In December 2012 Courtney Davis Licensing Agency approached me, and they are the best agency in the country and they represent 12 artists in the US.
 They handle all the contracts/negotiations for me so I can focus on the creative side.

-Now I focus on designing products for gifts & home decor and I feel truly blessed to wake up everyday and do what I do.
+Now I focus on designing products for gifts & home decor and I feel truly blessed to wake up every day and do what I do.

 What do you enjoy most about having a studio & boutique in Charlotte’s Dilworth neighborhood?

 I love it.
 For a long time, I did this from my home studio.
 This space has been such a wonderful place.
 I love that I get to share the space with Fashion & Compassion a local non-profit.
-The house was built in early 1900’s and I love how the floors creak and crack, and that every room has a fireplace.
+The house was built in the early 1900s and I love how the floors creak and crack, and that every room has a fireplace.
 I also love being surrounded by people that have that same mission.

 We (Multiple Blessings and Fashion & Compassion) share a 2 room boutique downstairs (underneath my studio) and it’s open to the public on Mon-Fri from 9-5.
 Every purchase gives back a portion of the sale to organizations such as Charlotte Young Life and Education = Hope and the rest goes back into the business.